 Tea also contains tannins, which can reduce the absorption of plant-based iron.
 It doesn’t affect animal-based heme, so omnivores don’t have to worry too much about tannins.
 However, if you have a deficiency, it’s best to stay away from tea.

-As is seen here, both tea and coffee have a fairly impressive list of benefits.
+As can be seen here, both tea and coffee have a fairly impressive list of benefits.
 Do remember that these aren’t tonics or medicines, so it’s best not to take these health effects at face value.
-Practice moderation, where you can enjoy these beverages and also gain their benefits without risking the disadvantages.
+Practice moderation, where you can enjoy these beverages and also gain their benefits without risking their disadvantages.

 If being health conscious is important, skip processed sugar in your beverages.
 It may also be beneficial to give up milk or use small quantities of plant-based alternatives.
-Syrups and whipped cream are a big no. They add tons of calories to the beverages, often increasing calorie intake many times over, as compared to beverages without whipped cream/syrup.
+Syrups and whipped cream are a big no-no. They add tons of calories to the beverages, often increasing calorie intake many times over as compared to beverages without whipped cream or syrup.

 Caffeine is associated with several positives as well as negatives for each beverage.
 If you are sensitive to caffeine, you can opt for decaf coffee or choose from the herbal non-caffeine blends available for tea.